South America Three Week Itinerary

 Baños is the adventure capital of Ecuador.

-There’s so much to do here including white-water rafting, hiking, and riding bicycles along a 16km stretch of road known as the ‘Route of Waterfalls’ to the insanely powerful waterfall ‘Pailon del Diablo’,
+There’s so much to do here including white-water rafting, hiking, and riding bicycles along a 16km stretch of road known as the ‘Route of Waterfalls’ to the insanely powerful waterfall ‘Pailon del Diablo’.

 Day 10 - Lima

 One day in the capital of Peru is more than enough to explore the bohemian district of Barranco and try some amazing regional dishes like ceviche.
-But there isn’t much here for backpackers so best to move on after a day and use your limited days in the more exciting places.

-Day 11-12 – Paracas
+Day 11-13 – Ica

 Paracas National Park is an untouched natural desert perfect for exploration and adventure.
 You can navigate the park by tour, bicycle, ATV, or dune buggy.
-Checking out the park at sunset is a must!
+Checking out the park at sunset is a must.

 Then after Paracas, it’s time to swap one desert for another with a visit to the famous oasis at Huacachina.